microsoft/symphony/orchestrators/WORKFLOW.md

 ### Report

-This stage generates the needed scripts to repro the deployments, publish the created reports, and backup statefile if needed.
+This stage generates the needed scripts to repro the deployments, publish the created reports, and backup state files if required.

 ```mermaid
 flowchart LR